-The Operational Risk Management Committee provides independent oversight, monitoring and control of operational risks across the enterprise; escalates material operational risk issues; and recommends certain operational risk management changes and documents for approval.
+The Operational Risk Management Committee governs, fosters and facilitates sound operational risk management practices that enable the business and functional areas to design and execute strategies that appropriately mitigate risks, to address emerging operational risks and to support Corporate Risk Management objectives.
 The Operational Risk Management Committee is chaired by the Head of Operational Risk Management.
 The Operational Risk Management Committee regularly reports its activities to the CRMC.